reside-ic/reside-ic.github.io/content/blog/translating-rmd.md

 ## Tabset

-[R Markdown tabsets](https://bookdown.org/yihui/rmarkdown-cookbook/html-tabs.html#html-tabs) can be used to make multiple translations available in one document and enable users to switch between languages.
+[R Markdown tabsets](https://bookdown.org/yihui/rmarkdown-cookbook/html-tabs.html#html-tabs) can be used to make multiple languages available in one document and enable users to switch between languages.

 ````r
 ---